Blocking Search Keywords in School Manager

 4. On the Action dropdown, select Block

-5. Select the relevant options for Criteria, Redirect, Blocked Page, Alert, Quarantine, and Locked Rule.
-See: Creating Content Filtering Rules.
+5. Select the appropriate options for Criteria, Redirect, Blocked Page, Alert, Quarantine, and Locked Policy.
+See: Creating Content Filtering Policies.

 6. Select Save.

-1. Go to Filtering > Content Filtering, and toggle Enabled for the new Blocked Keywords filtering rule.
+1. Go to Filtering > Content Filtering, and toggle Enabled for the new Blocked Keywords filtering policy.

-2. Ensure the rule is placed above any rules allowing related search keywords.
-See: Content Filtering Rule Ordering.
+2. Ensure the policy is placed above any policies allowing related search keywords.
+See Content Filtering Policy Ordering.

 Was this article helpful?